Rakshasa: Description

-Rakshasas were most often depicted as shape-shifting, fierce-looking, enormous monstrous-looking creatures, with two fangs protruding from the top of the mouth and having sharp, claw-like fingernails.
+Rakshasas were most often depicted as shape-shifting, fierce-looking, enormous, monstrous-looking creatures, with two fangs protruding from the top of the mouth and having sharp, claw-like fingernails.
 They were shown as being mean, growling beasts, and as insatiable man-eaters that could smell the scent of human flesh.
 Some of the more ferocious ones were shown with flaming red eyes and hair, drinking blood with their cupped hands or from human skulls (similar to representations of vampires in later Western mythology).
-Generally they could fly, vanish, and had maya (magical powers of illusion), which enabled them to change size at will and assume the form of any creature.
-The female equivalent of rakshasa is rakshasi.
+Generally, they could fly, vanish, and had maya (magical powers of illusion), which enabled them to change size at will and assume the form of any creature.

 In Hindu epics

 In the world of the Ramayana and Mahabharata, Rakshasas were a populous race.
-There were both good and evil rakshasas, and as warriors they fought alongside the armies of both good and evil.
+There were both good and evil rakshasas, and as warriors, they fought alongside the armies of both good and evil.
 They were powerful warriors, expert magicians and illusionists.
 As shape-changers, they could assume different physical forms.
 As illusionists, they were capable of creating appearances which were real to those who believed in them or who failed to dispel them.
-Some of the rakshasas were said to be man-eaters, and made their gleeful appearance when the slaughter on a battlefield was at its worst.
-Occasionally they served as rank-and-file soldiers in the service of one or another warlord.
+Some of the rakshasas were said to be man-eaters and made their gleeful appearance when the slaughter on a battlefield was at its worst.
+Occasionally, they served as rank-and-file soldiers in the service of one or another warlord.

-Aside from their treatment of unnamed rank-and-file Rakshasas, the epics tell the stories of certain of these beings who rose to prominence, sometimes as heroes but more often as villains.
+Aside from their treatment of unnamed rank-and-file Rakshasas, the epics tell the stories of certain members of these beings who rose to prominence, sometimes as heroes but more often as villains.

-Thapar suggests that the Rakshasas could represent exaggerated, supernatural depictions of demonized forest-dwellers who were outside the caste society.
+Thapar suggests that the Rakshasas could represent exaggerated, supernatural depictions of demonised forest-dwellers who were outside the caste society.

 In the Rāmāyaṇa

 In books 3-6 of the Rāmāyaṇa, the rākṣasas are the main antagonists of the narrative.
 The protagonist Rāma slays many rākṣasas throughout the epic, including Tāṭakā, Mārīca, and Rāvaṇa.
-In the epic, the rākṣasas are portrayed as mainly demonic beings who are aggresive and sexual.
+In the epic, the rākṣasas are portrayed as mainly demonic beings who are aggressive and sexual.
 They can assume any form they wish, which Rāvaṇa uses to good effect to trick and kidnap Sītā, Rāma's wife, which drives the rest of the narrative.
 The rākṣasas reside in the forests south of the Gangetic plain and in the island fortress of Laṅkā, both far away from the lands of Kosala and the home of Rāma.
-In Laṅkā, the capital of Rāvaṇa, the rākṣasas live in a complex society comparable to the humans of Ayodhyā, where some rākṣasas such as Vibhīṣaṇa are moral beings.
+In Laṅkā, the capital of Rāvaṇa, the rākṣasas live in a complex society comparable to the humans of Ayodhyā, where some rākṣasas, such as Vibhīṣaṇa are moral beings.

 In the Mahabharata

-The Pandava hero Bhima was the nemesis of forest-dwelling Rakshasas who dined on human travellers and terrorized human settlements.
+The Mahabharata describes several encounters between the Pandava, Bhima and Rakshasas.